 The Friends’ activities include:

 • Public education: we operate the Park Visitor Centre with its annual 40,00 visitors, organise 25 walks and courses a year open to the public, , provide education activities for young people, and have a Tread Lightly public campaign to encourage greater respect for the Park.

-• Volunteering: over 100 Friends members staff the Visitor Centre, do practical conservation work and work on a History Project, organise our Discoverers education programme and monitor events in the Park
+• Volunteering: Friends members staff the Visitor Centre, do practical conservation work, work on a History Project, organise our Discoverers education programme and monitor events in the Park

-• Public issues: we are involved in lobbying on issues such as the Olympics road cycling which went through the Park, traffic and local planning issues and changes to policing.
+• Public issues: we are involved in lobbying on issues such as policing, traffic including cycling, local planning issues and control, of sporting events

 • Publications: we have published the Friends’ Guide to Richmond Park and Family Trails, and have a very successful annual calendar and Christmas cards.
 All profits go to conservation projects.

-• Communications: we have a quarterly newsletter and a monthly e-mail for members giving news on the Park, a website and Facebook/Twitter
+• Communications: we have three printed newsletters a year and a monthly e-mail for members giving news on the Park, a website and Facebook/Twitter

 For the future, we see three large threats to the Park: